zmoore-usgs/etl-storet-wqx/README.md

 * Drop the indexes on the storet activity swap table, populate with transformed data, and rebuild the indexes. (transformActivity.sql)

+* Drop the indexes on the storet activity\_metric swap table, populate with transformed data, and rebuild the indexes. (transformActivityMetric.sql)

 * Drop the indexes on the storet result swap table, populate with transformed data, and rebuild the indexes. (transformResult.sql)

+* Drop the indexes on the storet res\_detect\_qnt\_int swap table, populate with transformed data, and rebuild the indexes. (transformResDetectQntLmt.sql)

 * Drop the indexes on the storet summary swap tables, populate with transformed data, and rebuild the indexes. (createSummaries.sql)